f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **memory platform-total**

 Total usable memory for F5OS platform services, in bytes (excludes memory allocated for hugepages).
 This represents the memory available to the F5OS platform layer which will vary based on the type of rSeries system in use.
 As an example, for the r12000 systems 42GB of memory is allocated to the F5OS platform layer, for the r10000 systems 25GB is allocated, for the r5000 systems 15GB is allocated, 14GB for the r4000 systems, and 6.9GB for the r2000 platforms.
 This is noted in the **Memory use by F5OS** column in the table below.
-The below values are rounded and not raw values, exact memory values seen in the system will vary slightly as the are presented as raw values.
+The below values are rounded and not raw values, exact memory values seen in the system will vary slightly as they are presented as raw values.

 +-----------------------+-----------------------+-------------------------+----------------------------------+------------------------------------+---------------------------------------+-------------+
 | **rSeries Platform**  | **Memory per System** | **Memory use by F5OS**  | **Memory Available to Tenants**  | **Minimum RAM used (Max vCPU)**    |  **Extra RAM Available for Tenants**  |  Max vCPUs  |